 Under currently existing laws, Americans who have paid into the program sufficiently become eligible for Medicare coverage at the age of 65.
 If you are planning ahead for retirement, you should keep an eye on the ongoing debates over the budget because some legislators want to raise this age.
 Raising the age of Medicare eligibility would save the government money.

-Medicaid is intended to provide a health care safety net for people who have virtually no financial resources.
-Medicaid is jointly administered by the federal government and each individual state.
-In the state of California, the program that is called Medicaid in most states is called Medi-Cal.
+Medi-Cal is intended to provide a health care safety net for people who have virtually no financial resources.
+Medi-Cal is jointly administered by the federal government and each individual state.
+In the state of California, the program that is called Medi-Cal in most states is called Medi-Cal.
 This should clear up one source of confusion.